eeshvardasikcm/insight-for-good-platform-adk/process/insights_good_platform_ui_screenshots.md

     * When a demonstration is selected, display:
         * **Demonstration Title**
         * **Captured Text Interaction Log**
-        * **Associated Screenshot (prominently displayed)**
+        * **Associated Screenshot (prominently displayed, method of display depends on MVP implementation of association)**
         * **Feature Description/Rationale**
 * **Export Functionality:**
-    * **Recommended Export Format: HTML Report or PDF Report.** This self-contained format will present all documented demonstrations (text logs, descriptions, screenshots) in a clear, sequential report that judges can easily review without running your application.
+    * **Recommended Export Format: HTML Report or PDF Report.** This self-contained format will present all documented demonstrations (text logs, descriptions, associated screenshots/references) in a clear, sequential report that judges can easily review without running your application.
 This implicitly *demonstrates* the extensibility by showcasing multiple unique interactions.

 ---

 ### Next Steps for MVP Submission (Focusing on Runnable Evaluation)

 * **Define Minimum Viable Text Interactions:** Clearly specify the 1-2 core commands/inputs that will be fully functional and demonstrate the MVP's essence.
-* **Design the Image Upload/Selection Mechanism:** Decide on the user interaction for image upload (e.g., drag-and-drop, traditional file picker) and temporary storage considerations for the images.
+* **Design the Image Association Mechanism:** Decide on the user interaction for associating images.
+For MVP, this might be a simple filename input.
+If time permits, a more integrated upload mechanism (e.g., drag-and-drop, file picker) can be designed and developed.
+Consider temporary storage implications if direct uploads are pursued.
-* **Create Mockups or Wireframes:** Visually lay out the interactive text box, the documentation entry UI, and the sequential display interface.
+* **Create Mockups or Wireframes:** Visually lay out the interactive text box, the documentation entry UI (reflecting the chosen image association method for MVP), and the sequential display interface.
 * **Consider Judge-Specific Requirements:** If judges need to *run* your application, determine how this documented UI will integrate.
 Ensure your export plan directly supports how the judges prefer to receive documentation.

 ---